TRACE: TRAnsparency CErtified

 The Solution

-TRACE is developing a model of certified transparency whereby the original execution of a computational workflow is certified by the system on which it was run.
+TRACE is a model of certified transparency whereby the original execution of a computational workflow is certified by the system on which it was run.
 With certifications in hand, consumers of research can trust the transparency of results without necessarily repeating computations.

 Key Components